 Bulldogs beware, an Eels ambush imminent

-Jarryd Hayne in action for the Eels.
+Jarryd Hayne has been named to play, despite an ankle injury.
 AAP Image/Action Photographics, Renee McKay

 - Parramatta Eels news

 - 2014 NRL Digital Pass - Don't miss a game news

 It has been four long years since 75,000 people packed ANZ Stadium to watch the Parramatta Eels and Canterbury-Bankstown Bulldogs go to war.
 On that night, the Eels would not be denied in a thrilling grand final qualifier.

 But it has been slim pickings for Parramatta since.
 The once mighty Eels have floundered to finishes of 12th, 14 and 16th over the past three seasons.

 While the Eels have struggled to find that winning feeling, the Bulldogs have gone from strength to strength under the strict regime of coach Des Hasler.

 Playing a wonderful brand of football, the Belmore club were as dangerous as anyone in 2012.

 With eventual Dally M Medallist Ben Barba thrilling crowds up and down the country and a monstrous ball playing forward pack rolling over the advantage line, Canterbury claimed the minor premiership.